Subliminal Probing for Private Information via EEG-Based BCI Devices: Neuroscientific Background

-Electroencephalography (EEG) monitors electrical activity at the scalp that corresponds to changes in ion concentrations of neurons in a functioning brain.
+\myparagraph{EEG-based BCI} Electroencephalography (EEG) monitors electrical activity at the scalp that corresponds to changes in ion concentrations of neurons in a functioning brain.
 A typical use of EEG involves the attachment of one or several electrodes to coded locations of the scalp and monitoring changes in potentials.
 The signal of each pair of electrodes is amplified through a differential amplifier, filtered, recorded at a high sample rate (typically in the range of 128Hz-16kHz), and saved for later analysis.

 EEG is widely used in a medical setting to monitor neurological diseases.
 For instance, patients with epilepsy often undergo EEG to observe and categorize seizures, which aids in the appropriate choice of treatment.
-Yet another medical use is to diagnose the condition or possible brain death of comatose patients.
+Other medical uses include diagnosing possible brain death of comatose patients, communication with patients who suffer from locked-in syndrome, or control of wheelchairs for handicapped~\cite{Carlson2013}.

-In neuroscience research, EEG serves as an non-invasive, cost-effective method of measuring brain activity.
-Among other methods such as functional MRI, EEG is low in spatial resolution, such that it is not used to locate specific areas of brain function, but high in temporal resolution ideal for capturing minute temporal changes in the brain on the scale of milliseconds.
+In neuroscience research, EEG serves as a non-invasive, cost-effective method of measuring brain activity.
+In comparison to other methods, such as functional MRI, EEG is relatively low in spatial resolution, but very high in temporal resolution, able to precisely capture millisecond-scale changes in the activity of a specific brain regions.

-EEG recording devices vary in sampling frequency, number and location of electrodes, and general quality, depending on the needs of the user.
-Most recently, affordable, portable EEG devices have appeared on the market, availing themselves in the form of lightweight devices for gaming and personal EEG monitoring.
-Cognitive states picked up by such devices can be utilized by games to allow consumers to control on-screen avatars, monitor and train their own mental states, and improve gaming experience by collecting information on reactions and emotions.
+Depending on the needs of the users, EEG recording devices vary in sampling frequency, number and location of electrodes, and overall signal quality.
+Recently, affordable and portable EEG devices have appeared on the market in the form of lightweight consumer products for gaming and personal EEG monitoring.
+Cognitive states picked up by such devices can be utilized by games to allow users to control on-screen avatars, monitor and train their own mental states, and improve gaming experience by collecting information on reactions and emotions.